-In parallel, the Western Balkans six leaders decided, at the Summit held in Trieste in July 2017 in the context of the Berlin process, to accelerate efforts towards regional economic integration among themselves.
+In parallel, the Western Balkans leaders decided, at the Summit held in Trieste in July 2017 to accelerate efforts towards regional economic integration among themselves.
 They consider that deeper regional economic integration will create new economic and investment opportunities for their economies, accelerate preparation for integration within the EU and boost the attractiveness of the region.
 The European Commission has indicated its full support to this initiative.